davidtannock/beanstalkd_exporter/README.md

 # Beanstalkd Exporter for Prometheus

-This is a simple server that scrapes [beanstalkd][beanstalkd] stats and exports them via HTTP for [Prometheus][prometheus] consumption.
+This is a simple server that scrapes [beanstalkd][beanstalkd] stats and exports them via http for [Prometheus][prometheus] consumption.

 [beanstalkd]: http://kr.github.io/beanstalkd/